rwcuminale/English-4/README.md

 Often at the end of class you will receive a short writing prompt to reinforce or extend the lines of inquiry of the day's lesson.
 Honest, informal, short but intelligent writing is valued here.

-#### SAT Practice

-Beginning in October, you will have bi-weekly exercises to prepare for the SAT exam.
-These activities will form a discrete part of your participation grade ---
-	in the beginning of the year the exercises will be graded for quality of completion as you grow used to the questions and expectations, but as we approach the SAT exam the exercises will be graded for correctness as well.
-After assessing your work, I will provide you with feedback and the opportunity to ask questions and discuss strategies.

 ### Midterms and Finals

 In lieu of Midterm and Final Exams, you will perform a reflective exercise